Vegan Life | Recipes

-My favorite food is pretty much any kind of roasted vegetable.
+My favorite way to prepare pretty much any kind of vegetable, from sweet potatoes to bell peppers, is roasting.
 Roasted vegetables are so easy to prepare, they're healthy, and they taste amazing.
 When Easter, Thanksgiving, or Christmas come around, I like to give my roasted vegetables a little something extra.

-The carrots in this recipe get some added flair with a glaze made from vegan butter, maple syrup, and lemon juice, and a cashew-tahini sauce with a delicious blend of spices.
+This roasted carrots recipe gets some added flair with a glaze made from vegan butter, maple syrup, and lemon juice, and a cashew-tahini sauce with a delicious blend of spices.
 Rainbow carrots add a colorful wow factor (but plain orange carrots work too!)
+This is the perfect side dish for the holidays or any special occasion.

 If a beautiful presentation is your goal, I suggest roasting and serving these carrots whole.
 Or, if your carrots are large, you may want to cut them in half lengthwise for faster roasting.
-However, cutting the carrots into smaller pieces will make them a little easier to eat, and will fit onto smaller baking trays more easily.
+Alternatively, cutting the carrots into smaller pieces will make them a little easier to eat, and will fit onto smaller baking trays more easily.
+You could also use baby carrots instead of cutting the carrots yourself.

 Speaking of baking trays, make sure that you have a large one if you plan to roast the carrots whole or in halves.
 Whether you cut them or not, you'll need to leave some space in between the carrots so they roast properly.